TudbuT/qft/README.md

 # qft

-QFT is a small command line application for Quick (and really reliable) Peer-To-Peer UDP file transfer.
+QFT is a small application for Quick (and really reliable) Peer-To-Peer UDP file transfer.

 ## If a friend sent you here...